roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/YAML file configurations.md

 **ACK cluster**

-If you deploy the wordpress-swarm.yaml file, a WordPress application is created.
-This application corresponds to two deployments in an ACK cluster: web and db.
+If you deploy the wordpress-swarm.yaml file in a Swarm cluster, a WordPress application is created.
+In an ACK cluster, a web application and a database application are required to provide the same services as the WordPress application in the Swarm cluster.

-To create this application in an ACK cluster, you must first create two deployments and two services.
-The services are used to provide access to the deployments.
+To deploy the web and database applications in an ACK cluster, you must create two Deployments and two Services in the ACK cluster.
+The Services are created to enable access to the Deployments.

-You can use the following YAML files to create the web deployment and service that correspond to the web service in the ACS cluster.
+You can use the following YAML files to create the Deployment and Service for the web application, which provides the same services as the web service in the Swarm cluster.

-**Note:** The following YAML files are only used as examples in contrast with the wordpress-swarm.yaml file in the ACS cluster.
-You must modify the YAML files.
-Then, you can deploy the YAML files.
+**Note:** The following YAML files are only used as examples in comparison with the wordpress-swarm.yaml file in Swarm.
+You must modify the YAML files based on your business requirements before you deploy them.

--   The following example shows the content of the wordpress-kubernetes-web-deployment.yaml file:
+-   The following template is an example of the wordpress-kubernetes-web-deployment.yaml file:

     ```
     apiVersion: apps/v1     # The API version.
-    kind: Deployment        # The type of resource that you want to create.
+    kind: Deployment        # The type of the resource that you want to create.
     metadata:
       name: wordpress      #---1
-      labels:            #---8 Labels are only used to identify resources in ACK.
+      labels:            #---8 Labels are only used to identify resources in Kubernetes.
         app: wordpress
     spec:    # The resource details.
       replicas: 2        #---12 The number of replicas.